HowToSD/ComfyUI-Pt-Wrapper/docs/reference/ptv_hf_dataset_with_token_encode.md

         label_field_name (str): Field name for labels.
-        encode (PTCALLABLE): The reference to a token encoder function. remove_html_tags (bool): Remove html tags in text if True.
+        encode (PTCALLABLE): The reference to a token encoder function. remove_html_tags (bool): Remove html tags in text if True. encode_return_dict (bool): Encode function returns a Dict instead of a Tuple.

 ## Input
 | Name | Data type |